Ostorlab/KB/WEB_SERVICE/WEB/_LOW/USER_ENUMERATION/recommendation.md

   Avoid having your site tell people that a supplied username is already taken.
-If your usernames are email addresses, send a password reset email if a user tries to sign-up with an existing address.
+If your usernames are email addresses, send a password reset email if a user tries to sign-up with a current address.
 If usernames are not email addresses, protect your sign-up page with a CAPTCHA.